sook-tusk/Tech_Python_within_Sublime_VSCode/README.md

 No need to customise.

 ## Step 3: Define Custom Shortcuts (key bindings)
 Access Preferences > Key Bindings.
-Then set a shortcut, `ctrl+alt+.` (for example) to open Terminus, which is an interactive console window to send Python code.
+Then set a shortcut, `ctrl+alt+.` (for example) to open Terminus, which is an interactive console window to send Python code to.
 ```{json}
 {